 Any protest must be submitted in writing to the tournament director within 15 minutes of the close of the weigh-in.
 Douglas Rods Big Money Opens reserves the right to give a polygraph or other truth verification test to any participant at any time.
 This test does not have to be administered on site and may be set up by the tournament director at his discretion.
 All participants agree to abide by the results of any polygraph or other truth verification test administered.
 In the event of a protest and an off-site polygraph or other truth verification test the tournament director will have the option of mailing all the checks to the teams in the money pending the outcome of the test.

 All participants must carry a minimum of $300,000 of liability insurance on any boat they might use during any Douglas Rods Big Money Opens tournament.
 Failure to do so, or reporting of false information will result in disqualification of catch.

 VIOLATION OF RULES AND DISQUALIFICATION

 The violation of a tournament rule by either team member may result in weight loss, the loss of weight up to a particular time in the tournament day (eligible for a restart), loss of weight for the entire day, disqualification for the entire tournament or, in an extreme circumstance, ineligibility to participate in future Douglas Rods Big Money Opens events.
-If the director feels that their violation was a willful attempt to gain an unfair advantage or to intentionally cheat, then the director has the right to refuse entry from that team or team members in the future and may inform all other Think Like A Fish LLC directors of the situation.
+If the director feels that their violation was a willful attempt to gain an unfair advantage or to intentionally cheat, then the director has the right to refuse entry from that team or team members in the future.

 Interpretation of these rules will be left to the tournament directors.
 Infractions of any rule may result in disqualification of catch.